enricobottazzi/Zero-Knowledge-Proof-MerkleTree/README.md

 The real challenge of circom is to translate the matematical statement into an executable circuit!

-Q1:
-Construct a circuit using circom that takes a list of numbers input as leaves of a Merkle tree (Note that the numbers will be public inputs) and outputs the Merkle root.
+### Q1:Construct a circuit using circom that takes a list of numbers input as leaves of a Merkle tree (Note that the numbers will be public inputs) and outputs the Merkle root.

-A1:
 - For the merkle tree hash I’ll grab the merkle tree circuit from Tornado Cash Nova: https://github.com/tornadocash/tornado-nova/blob/master/circuits/merkleTree.circom
 - Write the merkleroot circuit in the file `merkletree.circom`
 - Compile the circuit `circom merklertree.circom --r1cs --wasm --sym --c`